 Oh, and did I mention water?
 Just drink, and drink, and drink.
 It really is the best cure for you right now!

-5 weeks pregnant with a cold
+5 weeks of pregnancy with a cold

 While it’s possible that you just have a stuffed nose from pregnancy, if it’s an actual cold I would recommend taking nothing.
 Your baby is in such a fragile stage of growth.
 I’d just drink a ton and rest.
+It is NORMAL to have a stuffy nose or a runny nose with pregnancy.
+A lot of people think between that and the headache you might get from dehydration it’s cold symptoms (but it could not be).

 Cough drops while pregnant